feralyth/html-css-public-projects/recipe-page/README.md

-# QR Code Component
+# Recipe page

-This is project is a solution to the [QR Code Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).

 ## Table of contents